TrenchBroom/TrenchBroom/Build.md

 #### Project dependencies

-Open a Terminal and execute this command to install required dependencies:
+Open a command prompt and execute this command to install required dependencies:

 ```bash
 brew install cmake qt pandoc